-Students must provide evidence of current C.P.R. certification, including infant, child, adult (two-person and obstructed-airway resuscitation), prior to registration for NURS 055.
-This certification must be maintained throughout the remainder of the program through biannual certification.
+Students must provide evidence of current C.P.R. certification, including infant, child, adult (two-person and obstructed-airway resuscitation), prior to the first clinical experience in the sophmore year.
+This certification must be maintained throughout the remainder of the program through biennial certification.